Rockey800/test/README.md

 Uses FFmpeg for video processing and Telegram streaming.

-Compatible with GitHub-hosted runners or personal servers.
+Works on GitHub-hosted runners or personal servers.

 Designed for personal, educational, and fair use only.

-Thanks to Telegram and FFmpeg for their free and open tools, which make this project possible.
+Thanks to Telegram and FFmpeg for providing free, open tools that make this project possible.

 Security & Disclaimer